 Paul Pritchard, Hospital Director, said: “This new service is an excellent way for individuals with concerns to talk about their situation and combat their issues.
 The effects of recreational drugs can be extreme.
-However, if dealt with at an early stage through proper medical help, psychological and social support, young people who are using these drugs, particularly in excess, are very likely to make a full recovery.”
+However, if dealt with at an early stage through proper medical help, psychological and social support, young people who are using these drugs, particularly in excess, are very likely to make a lasting recovery.”

 Consultant Psychiatrist, Dr Haitham Nadeem said: “National figures show that despite a fall in the use of Class A drugs like heroin, the use of club drugs including 'legal highs' and misuse of prescription medicines is on the increase and this reflects my own experience working in the Manchester area.
 It is well documented that these drugs can potentially have very serious side effects but the long-term consequences of some of the newer drugs are not yet known and that is very worrying.

 “It is vitally important that advice is more widely available and by locating a clinic in the centre of Manchester, we are opening up Priory’s expertise to more people.
 Often, a problem does not come to light until the physical effects present, often resulting in a visit to an accident and emergency department, and I would encourage anyone who is concerned about their drug use to visit the clinic to discuss the options available.”